Using COUNTIFS, SUMIFS, and AVERAGEIFS Excel Functions in Real Estate Underwriting (Updated Dec 2024)

 An Example Related to Real Estate

-So when might you use this in practice?
+So, when might you use this in practice?
 Allow me to give a specific example related to real estate.
-Let’s imagine you’re tasked with calculating the average vacancy rate in 2016 of power centers in a given submarket.
+Let’s imagine you’re tasked with calculating the average vacancy rate in 2025 of power centers in a given submarket.
 You have a large set of data containing vacancy rates of all buildings in an MSA going back ten years.
 How do you complete this task?

 The Mechanics of Using These Functions in Real Estate

-First, Allow me to share an example of using these three functions in real estate analysis.
-Then, if you need more instruction, I’ve embedded two Microsoft-developed tutorials for using the the COUNTIFS and SUMIFS functions.
-Note, no video is included for the AVERAGEIFS functions but the logic is nearly identical to the SUMIFS functions.
+First, allow me to share an example of using these three functions in real estate analysis.
+Then, if you need more instruction, I’ve embedded two Microsoft-developed tutorials for using the COUNTIFS and SUMIFS functions.
+Note, no video is included for the AVERAGEIFS function but the logic is nearly identical to the SUMIFS functions.